What is Scrumban and do You Need it?

 As businesses strive to get the most out of their teams, many have turned to agile methodologies like Scrum and Kanban.
 But what if there was a way to combine the best elements of these two systems?

 Scrumban offers a hybrid approach that promises the flexibility of Kanban with the structure of Scrum.
 But is Scrumban right for your team or organization?
-In this article, we delve into what Scrumban is, its benefits, and how to determine if it’s the solution you’ve been searching for.
+In this article, we go into into what Scrumban is, its benefits, and how to determine if it’s the solution you’ve been searching for.

 What is Scrumban?